 The evolution of these standards reflects a commitment to continuous improvement, an ongoing effort to meet the evolving needs of students and society.
 The revised standards represent not merely a reiteration of past practices but an opportunity for growth and refinement.
-The structure of the standards can be thought of as a DNA strand containing smaller components and does not work well in isolated parts when taken apart.
+The structure of the standards can be thought of as a DNA strand composed of interdependent components, which lose coherence when isolated.
 The standards are not a checklist.
+Rather than a checklist, the standards represent an interconnected framework that supports coherent and comprehensive instruction.
 There is a structure to the standards, and the standards are the structure.